Particular/docs.particular.net/nservicebus/security/property-encryption.md

 This means that a 16 character ASCII key is almost 100.000 times weaker then a 16 byte Base64 key.

+> [!NOTE]
-NOTE: Use Base64 key format if possible and ASCII 32 key format for backward compatibility only.
+> Use Base64 key format if possible and ASCII 32 key format for backward compatibility only.
 ASCII 16 key format is no longer recommended.

 ## Configuration